galistvan/rTorrentWP8/README.md

 The project now is in very initial phase.

 Feature(s)
- - It get the download list and show it in the screen.
+ - It can get the download list and show it on the screen.